Sharded blockchain architecture

 Why Cipher exists

 Traditional blockchains force too many participants to verify too much of the same work.
-Cipher separates the workload into shards so throughput can grow without depending on one congested path.
+Cipher separates workload into shards so throughput can grow without depending on one congested path.

 How the animation works

-Each shard validates locally, then sends transaction state toward a central coordination layer.
+Each shard validates locally, then sends transaction state toward a coordination layer.
 From there, the final message is routed to a target shard for completion and state update.

 What this page represents